Certificate of Occupancy

 Residential Certificate of Occupancy:

 The City of Georgetown does not issue a Certificate of Occupancy.
 The building final inspection serves as the Certificate of Occupancy.
-If you are the permit holder, you may print the building final report from your www.mygovernmentonline.org account.
+If you are the permit holder, you may print the building final report from your www.mgoconnect.org account.

-Fire Hydrant Meter Application:
+Fire Hydrant Meter Application

 The purpose of a fire hydrant water meter is to provide water temporarily during ongoing construction projects and when tapping water lines into our main line.